Fourth Day

 What do you need if you want to make a great podcast for your listeners?

-There are five things that go into a great podcast:
+There are four things that go into a great podcast:

 • an understanding of desired outcomes;